ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 ## Objectives
 {: #objectives}

-* Deploy an application on multiple Kubernetes clusters in different region
+* Deploy an application on multiple Kubernetes clusters in different region.
-* Distribute traffic across multiple clusters with a Global Load Balancer
+* Distribute traffic across multiple clusters with a Global Load Balancer.
-* Route users to the closest cluster
+* Route users to the closest cluster.
-* Protect your application from security threats
+* Protect your application from security threats.
-* Increase application performance with caching
+* Increase application performance with caching.

 ## Services used
 {: #services}